Looking for a job?

 - Focus your search based on places that you would be HAPPY working

-- Give you direction and a response when people ask you how they can help you in your search.
+- Give you direction and response when people ask you how they can help you in your search.
 You can provide them with the names of companies and organizations you are interested in!

 A resume is a marketing tool providing an employer with a snapshot of your work experience as it relates to a specific job.
 Every resume is different due to a candidate’s experience level and preferred profession.

 When do you use a CV?
 In the United States, a curriculum vitae is used when applying for academic, education, scientific or research positions.
 A curriculum vitae can also be used for fellowships or grants.
 In many countries outside of the United States, employers may expect to receive a curriculum vitae rather than a professional resume.
 See the Career Center for guidance if applying abroad.